Homecoming

 A perfect peace has settled over the city, and it is only faintly disturbed by the occasional honk of a car driving along one of the neighborhood streets.
 The image of the street from the balcony will stay etched in my mind for as long as I live, because I have known it since I was old enough to remember.
 The street itself has witnessed much of what I have been confronted with in my own life: the good, the bad, and the ugly.

 I then decide to brew a fresh pot of tea.
-I bring water to a boil and add three ...Read more
+I bring water to a boil and add ...Read more

 Home Sweet Home